RustFestEU/transcript/2020-global/talks/02_UTC/02-Aissata-Maiga.md

 **Build your own (Rust-y) robot!**

 **Bard:**
-Aïssata Maiga lets me know
+AÃ¯ssata Maiga lets me know
 how to make bots without Arduino
 writing Rust to move
 her bot to my groove
 Sure there will be some cool stuff to see, no?

-**Aïssata**
+**AÃ¯ssata:**

-Hello, I'm Aïssata Maiga, just your regular computer science student and I live in Sweden.
+Hello, I'm AÃ¯ssata Maiga, just your regular computer science student and I live in Sweden.
 I discovered Rust this summer and fell in love with it.

 So, let's just start.